robole/stylelint-config-svelte-roboleary/README.md

 # stylelint-config-svelte-roboleary

 My stylelint config for linting svelte files.
-You can use it along side Prettier without conflicts.
+Works with v14+.

 It extends [stylelint-config-html](https://www.npmjs.com/package/stylelint-config-html) to make svelte files parseable, and my own default config [stylelint-config-roboleary](https://www.npmjs.com/package/stylelint-config-roboleary).

 This can be used along side Prettier (which is used by the VS Code Svelte extension), all conflicting rules are disabled.

-> Word of warning: stylelint-config-html requires stylelint v14, which has breaking changes from previous versions.
-My config uses plugins that are not up-to-date with v14.
-As a result, there may be a few issues with this config while authors update their stylelint plugins.

 ## Usage